germal/OpenCVB/README.md

 **OpenCV’s OpenGL Interface**

 The “PrepareTree.bat” script will have configured OpenCV with OpenGL support.
-OpenCVB will use this OpenGL interface – see the OpenCVGL algorithm.
+OpenCVB can use this OpenGL interface – see the OpenCVGL algorithm.
 The interface is sluggish and looks different from most OpenGL applications so the alternative interface to OpenGL (discussed above) is preferred.
 Both interfaces use the same sliders and options to control the OpenGL interface.